neoforged/.github/primers/1.22/index.md

 ### List of Changes

+- `com.mojang.blaze3d.platform.Lighting#updateLevel` now takes in a `DimensionType$CardinalLightType` instead of a boolean for whether the level is the nether or not
 - `com.mojang.blaze3d.systems.GpuDevice#createTexture` now has an overload that takes in a supplied label instead of the raw string
 - `com.mojang.blaze3d.vertex.VertexConsumer#addVertex`, `addVertexWith2DPose` now take in the interface, 'read only' variants of its arguments (e.g., `Vector3f` -> `Vector3fc`)
 - `com.mojang.math`